 First you cook the pancetta until browned and crisp, then you add the garlic and onion and cook until soft and fragrant.
 Next you will need to add the tomato sauce.
 I used my Multi-Purpose Tomato Sauce but you can use a can of peeled tomatoes in juice.
 Season with crushed red pepper flakes, ground black pepper and salt to taste.
 Let the sauce cook on medium-low heat to thicken.

-Lastly you will toss the drained pasta into that yummy and flavorful sauce (see pasta instructions in recipe cart), add lots of pecorino tomato cheese and top with fresh parsley or basil.
+Lastly you will toss the drained pasta into that yummy and flavorful sauce (see pasta instructions in recipe card), add lots of pecorino tomato cheese and top with fresh parsley or basil.
 Bucatini all’Amatriciana is certainly simple to do and very delicious!

 - 1 lb bucatini pasta